seanpmaxwell/React-Ts-Best-Practices/README.md

 - This will make your code more readable cause now all variables that belong to the local state will began with `state`, and you only need one function managing them `useState()`.

 ### useContext()
-- If a state value in a parent component only needs to go down one layer to a child component that exists in the same file, then prop-drilling is fine; `context` or `redux` is probably overkill.
+- If a state value in a parent component only needs to go down one layer to a child component that exists in the same file, then passing through the function properties (props) is fine; `context` or `redux` is probably overkill.
+If however you have a large/complex component that needs to pass data to multiple children, spread across different files, then don't use props, use `context` or `redux`.
+- If your component contains both a large amount of jsx code and a lot of logic as well,
 <br/>

-## Misc
+## Misc Styling

-#### Conditional Elements
+### Conditional Elements

 - Don't need to wrap DOM elements in parenthesis for `&&`.
 Do use parenthesis for ternary-statements though:
 ```